SasounTorossian/shopping-cart/README.md

 Animations were made with framer-motion.
 The location manipulation that was required for the modal search page made transition-out effects difficult to implement, which is why there are only transition-in effects.

-Fun project that allowed me to stretch some design muscles and have fun implementing new ideas such as modal pages and dom measurement manipulation.
+Fun project that allowed me to stretch some design muscles and have fun implementing new ideas and writing some joke descriptions.